PRABUDDHIKAMWR/EN4720-Security-in-Cyber-Physical-Systems/README.md

 # Cryptographic API Implementation

 This project is a Flask-based web service that provides a variety of cryptographic operations including key generation, encryption/decryption for symmetric and asymmetric key cryptography, and hash generation/verification.
-The service supports multiple algorithms and securely manages keys with an SQLite database.
+The service supports multiple algorithms and securely manages keys with an SQLite database and MySQL database hosted by [ freesqldatabase.com]( freesqldatabase.com).
+The APIs are deployed on [Vercel](https://vercel.com/) and accessible at the base URL [https://cryptographicapi.vercel.app](https://cryptographicapi.vercel.app).

 ---